 First check your CenterPoint Energy payment history and ask all authorized card users.
 If the transaction remains unidentified, contact your card issuer and dispute it promptly.

-Related Credit Card Charges
+Related Credit Card and Bank Charges

-- PVER3 Charge on Credit Card
+- ERACTOLL Charge on Credit Card

 - WUVISAAFT Charge on Credit Card